The Bankrate promise

 “If you aren’t happy with your aid packages, state schools and community colleges are much cheaper with in-state tuition, so it’s always good to have that option,” says Charlie Javice, founder of Frank, a startup that helps students complete the FAFSA application process.

 Some states require that a state school be at the top of the list for you to be considered for state aid, so take the time to check your state’s guidelines.

 3. Enter the financials

 Next on the application is inputting the financial information that will be used to determine your aid eligibility.
-For the 2023-24 year, you will input financial information for the 2021 tax year.
+For the 2023-24 year, you will input financial information from the 2021 tax year.
 To make your life a bit easier, you may be able to add financial information from your tax return to the FAFSA application using the IRS Data Retrieval Tool.

 4. Submit the FAFSA

 You can apply by paper using the printable PDF version of the FAFSA, through the myStudentAid mobile app or on the Federal Student Aid website.
-After submitting the application online, look out for a confirmation screen to verify completion.
+After submitting the application online, look for a confirmation screen to verify completion.